 2604-04 DEFINITIONS

-04.01 Area Needing Improvement.
+04.01 Area Needing Improvement (ANI).

-Performance area with a single safety-significant or security-significant issue or significant recurring or cross-cutting issue(s), requiring substantive corrective actions or actions to prevent recurrence.
+Performance area with a single safety-significant, or security-significant issue, or significant recurring, or cross-cutting issue(s), requiring substantive corrective actions or actions to prevent recurrence.

 Whether an ANI exists should be determined by assessing the significance of the plant issues and/or cited violations with a common cause or theme which indicate a need for additional focus by the licensee or NRC.
+Therefore, the existence of one of the examples below does automatically result in an ANI.
+The issue will be evaluated by staff to determine if an ANI exists.

 Examples: